True Stories Behind 23 of the Most Iconic Photos in American History

 Christa McAuliffe’s final moments

 Christa McAuliffe was an American teacher who’d been selected from more than 11,000 applicants to be the first educator in space.
-Tragically, on January 28, 1986, the space shuttle Challenger exploded 73 seconds after liftoff, instantly killing McAuliffe and the other six crew members.
-This photo allows us to remember the hope, pride, and excitement she must have been feeling as she walked jauntily toward the launch pad—and her fate.
+Tragically, on January 28, 1986, the space shuttle Challenger exploded 73 seconds after liftoff, instantly killing McAuliffe and the six other crew members onboard.
+This photo of her smiling was taken as she walked to the launchpad, mere moments before her untimely death.

 THE WORLD TRADE CENTER BURNING